-Current research and dementia care services are typically problem-focused, and designed to alleviate burden in carers.
-But by promoting resilience and the positive and rewarding aspects of care-giving, we can help to improve the day-to-day lives of both carers and the people they care for.
+Current research and dementia care services are typically problem-focused and designed to alleviate the burden on carers.
+But by promoting resilience and the positive and rewarding aspects of caregiving, we can help to improve the day-to-day lives of both carers and the people they care for.

 Dementia is set to become one of the biggest global health challenges of our generation.
 In the UK alone there are around 850,000 people living with the disease and this figure is projected to more than double by 2051.

 Those of us who don’t develop dementia will probably end up caring for someone who does.
 According to Carers Trust, there are nearly 700,000 family carers of people with dementia.
 Without these unpaid carers, the UK economy would have to find £11 billion a year to cover the cost of dementia care.
 This makes dementia carers an invaluable resource for both the people they care for and society as a whole.

 As a psychologist, I am fascinated by the “hidden strength” that enables some carers to thrive.
 Something that researchers term “resilience” – which is defined as: “the process of negotiating, managing and adapting to significant sources of stress or trauma”.

 In our earlier research from 2014, we examined whether spousal dementia carers could achieve resilience and, if so, what resources they drew on to facilitate their capacity for resilience.
 We found that just under half of the carers were resilient under the definition given above.
 Research shows that resilient dementia carers are more likely to be protected from depressive symptoms – dementia carers are typically more depressed and have lower levels of well-being than non-dementia carers.
 Resilient carers are also less likely to admit their loved one into residential care prematurely.

 Strength and courage